JorjaFox/website/_posts-old-blog/2013-10-17-passed-pawn-press-release.md

 Credit: <a href="http://www.cbspressexpress.com/cbs-entertainment/releases/view?id=37011">CBS PressExpress</a>

-Jorja <em>should</em> be in this episode, but given it sounds like she's the major force in Episode 300 (i.e. it's her old case) I wouldn't expect her to be in too many scenes.
+Jorja _should_ be in this episode, but given it sounds like she's the major force in Episode 300 (i.e. it's her old case) I wouldn't expect her to be in too many scenes.
 Predicting 1 to 2 stars, at most.